-In Central Queensland there are two windows – April/May and mid-July to the end of September, when soil temperature is right for germination.
+In Central Queensland, there are two windows – April/May and mid-July to the end of September, when the soil temperature is right for germination.
 Cane is planted from whole stalks cut into pieces approx..
 300mm long.
 Sugar cane stalks have growth notches up the stick.
 Each notch has a bud or eye from which new growth comes from.

 We grow several different varieties on our farm.
 Different varieties are grown for disease resistance, to suit different soil types and to mature at different times of the season.